gl-inet/docs3.x/docs/setup/gl-s10/user_manual.md

 ### MQTT Message Editing and Communicating with S10
 The default command topic for this firmware is GL-IoT/comTopic/{dev_MAC}, and the command reply topic is GL-IoT/rspTopic/{dev_MAC}.

-The MAC address of the GL-S10 device we use in this example is: 8CAAB5B25D9C (The MAC address is printed on the bottom of the device or in the app).
+The BLE MAC address of the GL-S10 device we use in this example is: 8CAAB5B25D9C (The BLE MAC address is printed on the bottom of the device or in the app).

 In our testing, MQTT X sends data via GL-IoT/comTopic/8CAAB5B25D9C and receives data from GL-S10 by subscribing to GL-IoT/rspTopic/8CAAB5B25D9C.